-It was not that the overwhelming majority of feminists thought that the election of a woman Prime Minister was in any way a victory for us but that we were unprepared for the ferocity of the attack that her government would launch on so many of the gains that had been won both by women and the working class as a whole in the period since the end of the Second World War.
+It was not that the overwhelming majority of feminists thought that the election of a woman Prime Minister was in any way a victory for us â€" contrary to some of what the media claimed after Thatcher's death earlier this year.
+The problem was rather that we were unprepared for the ferocity of the attack that her government would launch on so many of the gains that had been won both by women and the working class as a whole in the period since the end of the Second World War.

-At the same time it was the 1984-85 Miner strike and the growth of Women against Pit Closures which was to be one of the most important test beds for the ideas of the women's liberation movement as whole and for socialist feminists in particular
+At the same time it was the 1984-85 Miners' strike and the growth of Women against Pit Closures which was to be one of the most important test beds for the ideas of the women's liberation movement as whole and for socialist feminists in particular